 Now Maria is helping elementary students of Latinx descent grow and find strength in their cultural heritage.
-Maria, who works at Cherokee Heights Elementary School, is working with Matt Sebold, a school-based mental health therapist at Riverview Westside School of Excellence, to help their Latinx clients explore their cultural heritage and support their mental wellness.
+Maria, who who is based at Paul and Sheila Wellstone Elementary, is working with Matt Sebold, a school-based mental health therapist at Riverview Westside School of Excellence, to help their Latinx clients explore their cultural heritage and support their mental wellness.
 “It’s about everyone coming together and learning about who they are—with a mental health perspective,” Maria says.

 Culture and Mental Health Come Together to Help Kids Grow

 During the 2018-19 school year, Matt and Maria organized cultural events to help students learn about their cultural backgrounds.
 Most recently, students took part in a scavenger hunt that took them to culturally relevant sites on Saint Paul’s West Side, which has long been home to Latinx families and businesses.

 In early spring 2019, students learned about relationships through an event that focused on indigenous groups in Latin America.
 They discussed the Mayan-inspired poem “In La’Kech:” You are my other me./ If I do harm to you/ I do harm to myself./ If I love and respect you,/ I love and respect myself.
 Students then wove two identical macramé bracelets, one for themselves and one to give to someone else.
 “They were invited to give the bracelet either to someone they really love and care about or as a challenge, to give to someone they have a hard time getting along with,” Matt says.